 There is a difference between immediate danger and concern for a pupil.
-If an individual is perceived to be in immediate danger or at risk of harm a referral should be made to Children's Services/Adult's Services (dependent on their age) and/or the police immediately (anyone can make a referral).
-Concerns for a pupil must be raised with the DSL.
+If an individual is perceived to be in immediate danger or at risk of harm a referral should be made to Children's Services and/or the police immediately (anyone can make a referral).
+Concerns for a student must be raised with the DSL.